HaringeyMobile/HaringeyMobile.github.io/pages/nl_license.md

 #### 8. CHANGES TO THIS PRIVACY POLICY

 We may update this Privacy Policy from time to time.
-We will notify you of any material changes by posting the new Privacy Policy on this website, as well as within the App (in the "About" section).
+We will notify you of any material changes by posting the new Privacy Policy on this website.
+The link to this policy is always available within the App (in the "About" section).
 Your continued use of the App after the effective date of the revised Privacy Policy constitutes your acceptance of the changes.
 We encourage you to review this Privacy Policy periodically for any updates.

 #### 9. CONTACT US